 The fierce, flame-haired frontwoman of Garbage who brought a snarling, sophisticated edge to 90s alternative rock.

-Shirley Manson did not fit the pop star mould when she emerged from Edinburgh and the post-punk scene.
-After early bands faltered, a fateful call in 1994 asked her to audition for a new project helmed by famed producer Butch Vig.
-She seized the moment, and Garbage was born.
-With her deep, coolly defiant voice and a look that blended glamour with punk aggression, Manson became the magnetic core of the band's sleek, sample-heavy rock.
-Their self-titled 1995 debut was a global hit, and anthems like 'Stupid Girl' and 'Only Happy When It Rains' defined an era.
-Manson's lyrics were introspective and sharp, dealing with insecurity, desire, and anger in a way that resonated deeply, particularly with young women.
-Across decades and hiatuses, she has maintained a reputation for uncompromising artistic integrity and candid, witty commentary, both on stage and off, cementing her status as a genuine rock original.
+Shirley Manson auditioned for Butch Vig's new project in 1994 after early bands faltered, and Garbage was born.
+The Scottish singer emerged from Edinburgh's post-punk scene with a deep, coolly defiant voice and a look blending glamour with punk aggression.
+She became the magnetic core of the band's sleek, sample-heavy rock.
+Their self-titled 1995 debut was a global hit; anthems like 'Stupid Girl' and 'Only Happy When It Rains' defined an era.
+Manson wrote introspective, sharp lyrics about insecurity, desire, and anger that resonated deeply, particularly with young women.
+Across decades and hiatuses, she maintained a reputation for uncompromising artistic integrity and candid, witty commentary on stage and off.
+She did not fit the pop star mould when she started.

 1965–1980